1. Other pages in this release

 Pay As You Earn Real Time Information

-In June 2023, the Office for Statistics Regulation (OSR) published an assessment report of HMRC and the Office for National Statistics (ONS) statistics on earnings and employment from PAYE RTI.
-HMRC and the ONS developed an action plan for focusing on the six requirements and published an update on progress on 9 December 2024.
+In July 2025, the Office for Statistics Regulation (OSR) published a letter confirming the accreditation of HMRC and the Office for National Statistics (ONS) statistics on earnings and employment from PAYE RTI.

 A more detailed glossary is available in our Guide to labour market statistics methodology.